SumoLogic/sumologic-kubernetes-collection/docs/installation.md

   clusterName: ${MY_CLUSTER_NAME}
 ```

-#### Openshift with limiting the scope of the interaction of our Prometheus Operator
+#### OpenShift with limiting the scope of the interaction of our Prometheus Operator

 An example configuration for Openshift which install our Prometheus Operator side by side with an existing one: